Mitra98t/Flavor/flavor_book/src/introduction.md

   I'm using [mdbook](https://rust-lang.github.io/mdBook/index.html) to write it and book appears to be the name used.

-Lastly, I **appreciate** any feedback, suggestion, or contribution to the project.
+Lastly, I **appreciate** any feedback, suggestions, or contributions to the project.
 I will try to keep the code on GitHub up to date with the content of the book, so you can follow along with the code as we progress through the chapters.